steleeyansky/bw-todo-list/README.md

 - Log in to your WordPress admin panel.
 - Navigate to `Plugins` > `Add New`.
 - Click the `Upload Plugin` button at the top of the page.
 - Select the ZIP file of the plugin (if you downloaded it) and click `Install Now`.
-If you cloned the repository, you would need to compress the plugin directory into a ZIP file first.

 ### Activate the Plugin: